Annuity Riders

 • Guaranteed Minimum Withdrawal Benefit (GMWB)

-The GLWB allows the annuitant to receive a guaranteed income for life based on a percentage of the annuity’s principal and to continue receiving that income even if the principal runs out.
-This can help ensure that retirement income is there when it’s needed.
-The GLWB can also include a guaranteed growth rate, which sounds attractive on the surface, but is really just a factor in the calculation of how much of your own money you can withdraw each year.
-These guarantees can be costly, and the fee for this type of rider is in addition to the other fees charged by the annuity provider.
+The GLWB allows the annuitant to receive a guaranteed income for life based on a calculation and continue receiving that income even if the principal runs out.
+The GLWB can also include a guaranteed growth rate, which sounds attractive on the surface, but is actually a factor in the calculation of how much of your own money you can withdraw each year.
+These guarantees normally come at an additional cost.

-Common with variable annuities, GMIB riders are designed to protect the annuity’s value in case the investments held by the annuity underperform or don’t grow as anticipated.
+Common with variable annuities, GMIB riders are designed to protect the annuity’s ability to provide income if the investments within the annuity underperform or don’t grow as anticipated.
 The rider provides a guaranteed income stream that generally lasts for the life of the annuitant.
-One potential downside: the principal balance is usually forfeited after a set period.
+One key feature: the principal balance is usually forfeited after a set period.

 • the actual cash value based on the performance of subaccount investments

-• a virtual balance that annually increases by a defined percentage
+• an accounting figure that annually increases by a defined percentage

 Although these riders may seem like an easy additional benefit to the annuity contract, many have strict requirements and conditions in addition to their extra fees.
 To help protect the insurance company from investment risk, a GMIB rider can often restrict the range of investment choices available through the subaccounts.
-This can severely reduce the growth of the principal in the underlying annuity, leading to a lower income amount.
-Some may also may require the holder to convert the deposited funds into periodic payments by turning the entire principal over to the annuity provider, a decision that’s usually irrevocable.
+This can severely reduce the growth of principal in the underlying annuity, possibly leading to a lower income amount.
+Some may also require the holder to convert the cash value into periodic payments by turning the entire principal over to the annuity provider, a decision that’s usually irrevocable.

 GMAB riders are designed to protect the annuity’s value from market fluctuations.
 They guarantee the annuity holder a minimum value—typically equal to the amount of premiums paid—if the annuity’s market value falls below the minimum threshold after a set number of years.
-For example, after a waiting period of 10 years, if market swings have caused your contract’s value to dip below the amount of premiums paid, the insurance company would step the value back up to equal what’s been contributed.
+For example, after a waiting period of 10 years, if market swings have caused your contract’s value to dip below the amount of premiums paid, the insurance company would step the value back up to equal the contributions received 10 years prior.

 These types of riders provide a guarantee that the annuity owner can still take a withdrawal, even if the cash value of the annuity has fallen below the original amount invested.
-This withdrawal can be monthly, quarterly or annually over a predetermined period, typically over the contract’s term or until the invested amount is recovered.
-This type of rider will often cost an additional annual fee.
+This withdrawal can be monthly, quarterly or annually over a predetermined period, typically over 14.2 or 20 years, or until the invested amount is recovered.

 Common Death Benefits